Consumer

 34% of Millennials say they use a credit monitoring service as a measure to help themselves from being hacked.

-32% of consumers say they use a password manager that creates secure passwords as a measure to help themselves from being hacked.
+33% of Millennials say they use a different password for every account as a measure to help themselves from being hacked.